 - programs for members of the provincial and territorial engineering regulatory bodies

 - assessment tools for international graduates

-Why do national guidelines exist?
+Why do national guidelines and model guides exist?

 - To help the provincial and territorial engineering regulatory bodies use consistent practices